 All dwelling units, including attached additions, decks, terraces, and detached accessory structures, shall comply with the minimum lot size, floor area, and setback requirements, and height limitations for the district in which the dwelling is proposed.
 All dwelling units shall provide a minimum height between the floor and ceiling of seven feet six inches (7’-6").

-The minimum width of any single-family dwelling unit shall be twenty

-(20) feet for at least sixty-seven (67%) percent of its length, measured between the exterior part of the walls having the greatest length.
-All such dwellings shall provide a core area of living space with a minimum dimension of 20 feet by 20 feet.

 A single-family dwelling shall be constructed to meet or exceed the requirements of the Township Building Code or the current United States Department of Housing and Urban Development (HUD) Mobile Home Construction and Safety Standards, as may be amended,

 whichever is applicable.
 Each manufactured, modular or mobile home dwelling must bear an approved HUD certification label.